-If one or more wireless routers are also broadcasting Wi-Fi near your Wifi router or points, this may cause interference.
+If one or more wireless routers broadcast Wi-Fi near your Wifi router or points, this may cause interference.
 As a result, your Wi-Fi performance can suffer.

-If another router is broadcasting the same Wi-Fi network name as your Google Nest Wifi router or Google Wifi point, your devices may jump between your points and the other router or your devices might not be able to connect.
+If another router broadcasts the same Wi-Fi network name as your Google Nest Wifi router or Google Wifi point, your devices may jump between your points and the other router or your devices might not be able to connect.

-Try turning off Wi-Fi on the non-Google router or moving the routers farther apart.Turn off Wi-Fi on non-Google Wi-Fi router
+Try to turn off Wi-Fi on the non-Google router or move the routers farther apart.Turn off Wi-Fi on non-Google Wi-Fi router

-One solution is turning off Wi-Fi on your other router (not Google Nest Wifi or Google Wifi devices).
-Check the lights in the front of the router -- most routers have a light indicating whether the wireless radios are active or inactive.
-The light icon may look like this:
+One solution is to turn off Wi-Fi on your other router (not Google Nest Wifi or Google Wifi devices).
+Check the lights in the front of the router.
+Most routers have a light indicating whether the wireless radios are active or inactive.
+The light may look like this: .